Ken Masters: Other games

 In 1990, Capcom produced an action game for the Nintendo Entertainment System titled Street Fighter 2010: The Final Fight.
 The Japanese version of the game starred an original character named Kevin Straker, a cyborg policeman who fought against alien creatures in the future.
-When Capcom released 2010 in North America, the main character's identity was changed from Kevin to Ke; the game's story was also rewritten to imply that he was the same Ken from the original Street Fighter.
+When Capcom released 2010 in North America, the main character's identity was changed from Kevin to Ken, the game's story was also rewritten to imply that he was the same Ken from the original Street Fighter.
 Other than that, the game has little or no plot ties to the original Street Fighter and its part in the canonical Street Fighter series is disputed.
 Beased on the first animated movies, Ken appears playable in its game adaptation.

 Outside the mainstream Street Fighter games, Ken appears in the Street Fighter EX games and in the mobile game Street Fighter: Puzzle Spirits.
 He also appears in crossover titles like X-Men vs. Street Fighter, Marvel Super Heroes vs. Street Fighter, Marvel vs. Capcom 2: New Age of Heroes, the Capcom vs. SNK series, and Street Fighter X Tekken.
 (Marvel vs. Capcom: Clash of Super Heroes has the distinction of being the first Street Fighter game in which Ken is not a playable character, although Ryu is able to access Ken's moveset when the player enters a certain command.)
 He also appears in the Street Fighter II: The Animated Movie and arcade versions of Street Fighter: The Movie.
 In SNK Playmore's fighting game SNK vs. Capcom: SVC Chaos he has an alter-ego named Violent Ken, who later made his full Street Fighter debut in Ultra Street Fighter II: The Final Challengers.
 Ken is featured in the tactical role-playing games Namco × Capcom, Project X Zone, and Project X Zone 2.
 Ken also makes a cameo as a Trophy in Super Smash Bros. for Nintendo 3DS and Wii U, as part of the Ryu DLC.
 He is playable in Super Smash Bros.
 Ultimate as an "echo fighter" or clone of Ryu.
 Ken is set to appear in Fatal Fury: City of the Wolves as part of the first season of downloadable content.
 For the game Tekken X Street Fighter producer Katsuhiro Harada commented that while Ryu and Ken might be able to perform his classic moves like the Hadouken reassuring his fans, most of his normal moves would be changed to play more like a Tekken character and fit the cast.